-Famous for its annual Jazz Festival St. Lucia offers a getaway for family, couples and honeymooners alike.
-Enjoy the unspoilt beauty, visit the famous drive-in volcano and see the bountiful fields of bananas.
-St. Lucia has a variety of accommodation from the all-inclusive to the simple bed and breakfast type lodging.
-Castries is well worth exploring and the French influence on the island provides interesting architectural styles and customs.
+Famous for its annual Jazz Festival St. Lucia offers a getaway for family, couples, and honeymooners alike.
+Enjoy the unspoiled beauty, visit the famous drive-in volcano and see the bountiful fields of bananas.
+St. Lucia has a variety of accommodations from the all-inclusive to the simple bed and breakfast type lodging.
+Castries is well worth exploring, and the French influence on the island provides attractive architectural styles and customs.

 History of St. Lucia

-The island, like many others in the Caribbean, were originally inhabited by the Caribs and Arawaks and was known as Hewanorra.
-By the 1600’s a tug of war struggle between the British and French for the possession of the island took place and in fact the island changed hands no less than 14 times!
+The island, like many others in the Caribbean, was originally inhabited by the Caribs and Arawaks and was known as Hewanorra.
+By the 1600’s a tug of war struggle between the British and French for the possession of the island took place, and in fact, the island changed hands no less than 14 times!

-member of the ill-fated British Federation of the 60’s but like in most of the islands the desire for independence prevailed and on February 22,1979 St, Lucia became a fully independent country but remains a part of the British Commonwealth.
+member of the ill-fated British Federation of the 60’s but like in most of the islands, the desire for independence prevailed, and on February 22,1979 St. Lucia became a fully independent country but remained a part of the British Commonwealth.

 St. Lucia’s Natural Attractions

 St. Lucia is certainly a place of natural beauty.
 It has been called the Helen of the West Indies.
-There is the drive-in volcano at Soufriere and the majestic Pitons, the Grand Piton and Petit Piton which tower over 2,000 feet straight from the sea, a majestic sight indeed (this is now a WORLD HERITAGE SITE).
+There is the drive-in volcano at Soufriere and the majestic Pitons, the Grand Piton, and Petit Piton, which tower over 2,000 feet straight from the sea, a magnificent sight indeed (this is now a WORLD HERITAGE SITE).

 Activities Available On The Island

-If you are in the island in May, you must go to the St. Lucia Jazz Festival which has become world famous over the years.
-St. Lucia is a haven for yachtsmen and the Atlantic Rally for Cruisers which takes place in November from Gran Canaria and arrives in St. Lucia in December.
+If you are in the island in May, you must go to the St. Lucia Jazz Festival which has become world-famous over the years.
+St. Lucia is a haven for yachtsmen and the Atlantic Rally for Cruisers in November from Gran Canaria and arrives in St. Lucia in December.

 The Rodney Bay Marina welcomes the many boats which have travelled across the Atlantic.
-The luxurious hotels with their attractive beaches and after dark entertainment should lure the visitor to this island.
+The luxurious hotels with their attractive beaches and after-dark entertainment should lure visitors to this island.

 Seafood dishes are very popular and the variety of local fruits and vegetables are widely used in the cuisine of St. Lucia.

 If you like to hike, St. Lucia offers a great experience.
 Visit the drive-in volcano at Soufriere and explore, then visit the nearby botanic gardens.
 Be sure to visit the famous Pitons which are a breath-taking wonder of nature.
-Go into the nature reserves and see the variety of bird life and lizards etc. The naturally beautiful beaches are perfect for relaxation.
-Truly St. Lucia is perfect for the nature lover.
+Go into the nature reserves and see the variety of birdlife and lizards etc. The naturally beautiful beaches are perfect for relaxation.
+Truly St. Lucia is ideal for the nature lover.

 Perfect for family vacations.
 Many of the hotels cater to families, offering special rates and entertainment for the little folk.
 Children always enjoy the whale and turtle watching experiences too.
 The variety of land and water sports activities make it appealing to the young travellers.